-19. When two or more flyers are present, the peg board is always to be used.
+19. When two or more flyers using 35MHz are present, the peg board is always to be used.
 Members are to be fully aware of the peg board system before turning on any transmitters.

-20. Members must provide their own peg on which must appear their name [including a peg for 2.4GHz].
+20. Members using 35MHz must provide their own peg on which must appear their name.
 Members' pegs are to be placed upon the appropriate channel on the peg board before operating their transmitters prior to start up/flight.
 The peg is to be removed from the board at the end of each flight.

-The appropriate frequency flag is to be flown on transmitter aerials [see below] and double checked to ensure that the flag matches the crystal fitted to the transmitter.
-Transmitters operating on 2.4GHz must carry an appropriate identifier.
+21. The appropriate frequency flag is to be flown on 35 MHz transmitter aerials [see below] and double checked to ensure that the flag matches the crystal fitted to the transmitter.

-22. At the Stoke Orchard site all frequencies may be used.
+22. At the Seven Bends site all 35MHz frequencies may be used.
 Appropriate care must be taken to avoid interference from adjacent channels.
 Pilots are to clear such action with others involved.

 23. At all sites the correct transmitter aerial frequency flags must be flown as follows: